 How to Implement

-Create a proxy class.
-It should have a field for storing a reference to a service object.
-In most cases, proxy creates service object on its own.
-In rare occasions, service is passed to proxy via constructor by the client.
+Create the proxy class.
+It should have a field for storing a reference to the service.
+Usually, proxies create and manage the whole life cycle of their services.
+On rare occasions, a service is passed to the proxy via a constructor by the client.

-Implement the proxy methods according to its purpose.
-In most cases, after doing some work, the proxy should delegate the work to a service object.
+Implement the proxy methods according to their purposes.
+In most cases, after doing some work, the proxy should delegate the work to the service object.

-Consider adding lazy initialization for a service object.
-It is very useful for heavyweight objects.
+Consider implementing lazy initialization for the service object.

 Pros and Cons

-- Manages the lifecycle of a service object even when clients do not care.
+- You can manage the lifecycle of the service object when clients don’t care about it.

 Relations with Other Patterns

-Decorator and Proxy have similar structures but different purposes.
-Both patterns built on the composition principle of delegating work to other object.
-However, the Proxy manages the life cycle of its service object by itself, whereas Decorator structure is controlled by client.
+Decorator and Proxy have similar structures, but very different intents.
+Both patterns are built on the composition principle, where one object is supposed to delegate some of the work to another.
+The difference is that a Proxy usually manages the life cycle of its service object on its own, whereas the composition of Decorators is always controlled by the client.